999-amir/django-blog/README.md

 </ul>

 # ☣️APP - PRIVATE_DATA☣️
-<p>this app is just contain username and password field that save data in DB but the point is that both of username and password will be saved after encrypted by 🔐CRYPTOGRAPHY🔐<br>
+<p>🎴 this app is just contain username and password field that save data in DB but the point is that both of username and password will be saved after encrypted by 🔐CRYPTOGRAPHY🔐<br>
 🔴 it could be so usefull for SECURITY and DATABASE-ATTACK<br>
 🔵 this app will also check authentication and activation of users
 </p>